+Full-time enrollment

+Three-quarter-time enrollment

+Half-time enrollment

+Less-than-half-time enrollment

-Full-time enrollment 12 or more credits
+12 or more credits

-Three-quarter-time enrollment 9-11 credits
+9-11 credits

-Half-time enrollment 6-8 credits
+6-8 credits

-Less-than-half-time enrollment 1-5 credits
+1-5 credits

 Sources of Financial Aid

 The list below outlines the Federal, State and BCON funded financial aid programs.
 Source and amount awarded is based upon the student's financial need and other eligibility requirements, if applicable.